roblaing/erlang-webapp-howto/unit4/README.md

 crypto.subtle.digest("SHA-256", new TextEncoder().encode("My login and password with a salt"));
 ```

-Besides the palaver of having to create a TextEncoder object instead of just inputting the text, there's the unhelpful response
+Besides the liturgy of having to create a TextEncoder object instead of just inputting the text, there's the unhelpful response
 of

 ```javascript